ese3500/final-project-ibuildspeed/README.md

 3.3 Definitions, Abbreviations

-ADC: Analog-to-Digital Converter
+ADC: Analog-to-Digital Converter<br>
-PWM: Pulse Width Modulation
+PWM: Pulse Width Modulation<br>
-I2C: Inter-Integrated Circuit
+I2C: Inter-Integrated Circuit<br>
-VESC: Vedder Electronic Speed Controller
+VESC: Vedder Electronic Speed Controller<br>
-RTOS: Real-Time Operating System
+RTOS: Real-Time Operating System<br>
 3.4 Functionality

 SRS 01: The ultrasonic collision detection system shall use interrupts and input capture techniques to measure the distance to an object.
 When the distance is less than the predefined threshold, the system shall initiate a hard brake.